awsr/PS-StreamXRef/docs/Get-TwitchXRef.md

 Accept wildcard characters: False
 ```

-### -ClientID
+### -ApiKey
-Accepts your Twitch API client ID.

-(REQUIRED when run for the first time in a session, then optional.)
+Accepts your API key (for Twitch this is the "Client ID").
+Required when one hasn't already been provided.

 ```yaml
 Type: String